If you’re in the art world, I’m sure you’ve read or heard about media and medium in art. But what do these art terms mean?

 It differs from a traditional sculpture since it involves the entire space around it and not only the object itself.

 One easy way to distinguish between an installation and a traditional sculpture is by imagining it in a different place.
-If it looks out of place in a different location, it is an installation.
+It is an installation if it looks out of place in a different location.

 Not only that, but often an installation might require interaction with its viewer, where you become part of the piece as well!